cd-lewer/hub/content/post/this-is-it.md

 I brought it up.
 She denied it.
 I felt it.

 Moroseness to petulance.
 "Nothing is wrong".
 Hiding in different parts of the house with her phone.
-"Nothing us wrong".
+"Nothing is wrong".
 Can't look at me while having sex.
 "Nothing is wrong".

 Fights kick off our weekends.